 PFAS well testing now underway.
 EPA is looking for another 150 homeowners to sign up

 Mar.
-6—National and state officials are zeroing in on the West Plains as PFAS well-testing begins this week.
+7—National and state officials are zeroing in on the West Plains as PFAS well-testing begins this week.

 Speaking from the center of the exposure in Airway Heights, EPA Regional Administrator Casey Sixkiller said cleanup of the toxic chemicals is a priority of the Biden administration.

-Note: Editor's note: This story was changed on March 7, 2024 to correct information about the Washington state's maximum PFAS level, which is 10 to 345 parts per trillion depending on the kind of PFAS.